ignYoqzii/RegressionNeuralNetwork/README.md

-# SmallNeuralNetworks
+# RegressionNeuralNetwork
-Some neural networks I made for fun.
+Some neural network I had to build from scratch as an exam in Artificial Intelligence class.
+Notebook is in french.